April 23rd, 2019

 - Power carts cause significant damage to our golf course, especially when it is wet.
-Please use cart paths whenever possible.
+Please use cart paths and fairways whenever possible.
 Hole #3 is cart path only at all times due to local soil conditions.

 - Power carts cause extreme damage to fescue grasses.
 We enforce our policy of keeping carts out of the fescue at all time.